flipacholas/Architecture-of-consoles/articles/playstation-2.Rmd.md

 ### Audio out

-The audio signal is outputted through two mediums:
+The audio signal is outputted through two media:

 - **Digital Audio**: Referred to as the Sony/Philips Digital Interface or 'S/PDIF'.
 - **Analog Audio**: Goes through the digital-to-analogue converter and ends at the Multi A/V port.